-This 2019 edition is the sixth biannual sectoral sustainable development report of the Belgian chemical, life sciences and plastics industry.
+This 2021 edition is the seventh biannual sectoral sustainable development report of the Belgian chemical, life sciences and plastics industry.
 It analyses the activities of the chemical, plastics and life sciences industry in Belgium and illustrates how companies within the sector fulfil essenscia’s mission every day.

 Whilst a lot of our member companies are global players operating in a global economy, this report focusses – especially through the selected indicators and the mentioned best practices examples – on the activities on the Belgian territory.
 That is the scope of the report.

 For the indicators, this means we focus on the data available for the NACE codes 20 (manufacturing of chemicals and chemical products), 21 (manufacturing of basic pharmaceutical products and pharmaceutical preparations) and 22 (manufacturing of rubber and plastic products).
 This does not perfectly match the essenscia members nor the large number of SMEs that constitute an important part of the sector and often are exempted from reporting obligations used for some of the indicators.
 However, we believe it gives an adequate description of the overall impact and performance of the sector.

 Other elements of the report, in particular the four narratives on key societal challenges, also take into account, where relevant, elements at the European and global level.
 Indeed, challenges such as climate change or the transition to circular and sustainable plastics are not limited to Belgium, nor will the solutions be found or implemented purely on a national scale only.
 Often chemical and pharmaceutical companies are active in and outside Europe through parts of their supply chain and import or export activities.
 For those elements, it is relevant to broaden the scope of the report, especially in ‘setting the scene’ and describing the challenges.

 To summarize, the scope of the report is the Belgian chemical, life sciences and plastics industry.
 Special attention is given to the EU/global dimension where relevant for coherence, or to guarantee balance between environmental objectives and the industry’s competitiveness within a global economy.

 Overview of the key features of each of the previous six essenscia sustainability reports highlighting the changes.